 How to fix the APFS drive fsroot tree invalid error on macOS Mojave/High Sierra?

-Before fixing the APFS drive fsroot tree invalid error, please make sure you have a backup copy of the data on the APFS drive.
-If not, to avoid data loss, you need to recover lost data from the APFS drive with the best APFS data recovery software, like iBoysoft Mac Data Recovery.
+If you have no backups, you need to recover lost data from the APFS drive with the best APFS data recovery software, like iBoysoft Mac Data Recovery.

 iBoysoft Mac Data Recovery is professional Mac data recovery software that can recover data from APFS drives showing "fsroot tree is invalid" in First Aid.
 It can recover deleted/lost files from APFS drives, recover data from formatted APFS hard drives, recover data from unreadable APFS hard drives, recover data from unmountable APFS drives, recover lost data from encrypted APFS volumes, and recover deleted/lost APFS partitions, etc.